-These information can be collected in different ways which can be used for qualifying leads.
+This information can be collected in different ways which can be used for qualifying leads.

-Coupons are a valuable source of information.
+Coupons are valuable sources of information.

-Although it’s not a lot of information, it’s enough for a business to know that someone has interest in their company.
+Although it’s not a lot of information, it’s enough for a business to know that someone has an interest in their company.

 When people apply for eBooks and webinars, they supply some basic information.

 You can use these to determine their interests based on the content they sign up for.